Beis Travel just launched its first-ever kids collection

 The Kids Roller (Berry)

 With all the long walks between gates, a piece of rolling luggage is essential for airport travel.
 This kid-friendly option is thoughtfully sized for your child.
-It features 360-degree wheels, TSA-approved locks, organizational pockets and it is laptop friendly.
+It features 360-degree wheels, TSA-approved locks and organizational pockets and it is laptop friendly.
 If you prefer, you can get this roller in citron.

 Sold by Beis Travel